 Now while our ski instructor courses will only get you to Level 2, this will start you along the path to Level 3.

 You can gain your CSIA Level 2 in Big White or Banff in Canada.
 Your BASI Level 2 in The Three Valleys France - or your NZSIA Level 2 in Cardrona New Zealand.
 All of these governing body qualifications are recognised in Chile and have higher levels that you can progress to, in order to further your career and work in Chile.

 Learn the lingo!

 We all know that English is the most widely spoken language in the world and there is an assumption that this language alone will get us by.
 Normally, yes, but not so much in this case!
-In Chile, 90% of the clientele are from Chile, Argentina and Brazil.
+In Chile, 90% of the clientele are from Chile and Argentina.
 In other words, South American countries where the native language is Spanish.
 So, if you do not have fluent language skills in English and Spanish, your likelihood of a job offer plummets!

 Our recommendation: Do yourself a massive favour, and get your head stuck into Spanish!
 You can get a head start with fun apps like DuoLingo, Babbel and MindSnacks, and even though it might sound a bit daunting, Spanish is one of the easier languages from English.
 And remember, you wouldn’t have to be natively fluent to find work but the more you can learn the better.

 2. Apply for jobs in as many resorts as possible